p-morris/PDMovieKit/README.md

 - The `directorName` is an optional `String?` representing the director of the movie.
 - The `runTime` is an optional `String?` representing the amount of the time the movie lasts.
 - The `thumbnailURL` is an remote `URL` at which a thumbnail image for the movie may be found.

+### 5) Get a `PDLibrary`

+The `PDLibrary` class is provided to give you easy access to collections of movies, and categories.
+This object can be handy for creating a homescreen, for discovering movies.

+To get access to a `PDLibrary` object, use the class method `library(session:completionQueue:completion:)`:

+PDLibrary.library(session: URLSession.shared, completionQueue: OperationQueue.main) { library, error in
+  if let library = library {
+    // Show the movies and categories
+  }
+}

+A `PDLibrary` object is another simple data structure, comprise of `categories`, `featured`, `recentlyAdded`, `mostWatched` and `topRated` properties.

+- The `categories` property is an array of available `PDCategory` objects.
+- The `featured` property is a collection of the 5 currently featured movies.
+- The `recentlyAdded` array, is a collection of 50 of the most recently added PD movies.
+- The `mostWatched` array, is a collection of 50 movies, ordered by the number of downloads that have occured.
+- The `topRated` array, is a collection 50 movies with the highest average rating.

 ## Issues and Requests